I Wouldn't Be in Your Shoes (novel): Adaptations

-"Papa Benjamin", "Last Night" and "Three O'Clock" were all adapted for the radio drama Suspense.
+"Papa Benjamin", "Last Night" and "Three O'Clock" were all adapted for the radio drama Escape.

 "I Wouldn't Be in Your Shoes" was made into a film of the same name in 1948.
 "Nightmare" was adapted for screen in 1947 as Fear in the Night starring DeForest Kelley in his debut role, and then again in 1956 under its original title.